threedi/tema-demo/README.md

         maximum_waterdepth_bucket= "napels"
         maximum_waterdepth_filename = filename in minio

-- `FloodRiskEvent`: I've written a small form to fire off this event, but that might be another partner's job?
+- `HistoricalFloodRiskEvent`: I've written a small form to fire off this event for my own test purposes, normally it is created based on an incoming `Alert`.
-- `ElevationMap`: DLR probably has to upload this, I'll upload an initial one myself.
+- `ElevationMap`: we don't really need this anymore (Oct 2025).
+Big maps can't be uploaded to the minio.
+We use the one that's uploaded to our own software.
 - We'll react to the flood risk event by starting a 3Di simulation and producing a `FloodCalculationResult` with some uploaded data in minio *and* parameters for getting the complete data from the simulation out of the 3Di API.
 Other partners can then use this for their calculations or visualisations.